ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```@repl quickstart
 plot_latitudes(arg_tree)
 ```
-I won't `graphplot` it though since as you might have noticed, this is quite a demanding process even for a 19-vertices tree.
+I won't `plot_genealogy` it though since as you might have noticed, this is quite a demanding process even for a 19-vertices tree.

 Moonshine ARG building algorithm is of the spatial (as opposed to temporal)